Let me show you my best painting secret!

 Believe me that inertia is a human condition.
 We are generally wired to do nothing unless the reward justifies it.
 That is a pretty low level.
 It is our spirit that compels us to push against inertia to get things done.
 But to go further and excel?
 To go beyond good enough?
 To go beyond the limitations others set for you?
 Or your preconceived ideas?
 That demands more.
 It demands commitment.

 So when you decide you are interested in something are you going to be committed enough to take action?
-Now there is the real challenge for 2018.
+Now there is the real challenge for this year.

 Committed to Painting this year?